Whitsunday Yacht Hire – A Guide for First-Time Visitors

 About the Authors: Emily & Shane Korosec

 We’re a family of four who frequently travel Australia in a caravan and love sailing the Whitsundays when we can.
 The one thing we love more than exploring Oz is encouraging our friends to get out and experience the incredible backyard we call home.
+Find out more at Websites From a Van.

 Join our Facebook Community